-What the XPS 15 loses in portability with its larger form-factor and increased weight over the above 13-inch laptops, it more than makes up for in hardware options and more screen real estate.
-Built upon the last-generation of XPS 13, the 15 does lack that current-generation internal hardware, but the option of a discrete graphics chip makes it an altogether different animal.
+What the XPS 15 loses in portability with its larger form and increased weight over the above 13-inch laptops, it more than makes up for in hardware options and screen real estate.
+Built upon some solid components that promise excellent performance for productivity and gaming, the XPS 15 is one of the best full-size laptops around.

-The best part is that the XPS 15 has recently been updated to include some new hardware inside.
-It still has an affordable starting price of $1,000, but you’ll have to bump it up to $1,400 to get the beefy GTX 1050Ti and Core i7-8750H.
-If you plan to any sort of gaming or video rendering, that’s a must-have upgrade and a big reason to opt for this laptop over even our favorite, the XPS 13.
-The larger display looks beautiful in both 1080p and 4K, though the higher resolution option does bring battery life quite a bit.
+The latest XPS 15 was updated to include some new hardware inside.
+It still has an affordable starting price of $1,000, but you’ll have to bump it up to around $1,400 to get the beefy GTX 1050Ti and Core i7-8750H.
+If you plan to do any sort of gaming or video rendering, that’s a must-have upgrade and a big reason to opt for this laptop over even our favorite, the XPS 13.
+The larger display looks beautiful — and color accurate — in both 1080p and 4K, though the higher resolution option does bring battery life down quite a bit.

 The XPS 15 is a bigger, badder version of the XPS 13 and although it might not be as cutting edge as some of the alternatives, it’s still one of the best Dell laptops out there.

 Why you should buy this: It’s an XPS 15 with a 360-degree hinge and an interesting design.